JujuAdams/Bulb/docs/21.0/BulbStaticOccluder.md

 |--------|--------|-------|
 |None    |        |       |

-Destroys the occluder.
-The occluder will be removed from a renderer the next time you call `.RefreshStaticOccluders()` for that renderer.
+?> Destroying a static occluder will not affect a renderer's output until `.RefreshStaticOccluders()` is called for that renderer.